soverenio/docs/docs/administration/configuring-agent.md

 ### Prometheus-agent

-We run a Prometheus agent to collect some metrics to check basic performance of the Soveren Agent.
+We run a Prometheus Agent to collect some metrics to check basic performance of the Soveren Agent.
 Values here are pretty generic for most cases.

 ```shell
 prometheusAgent: